Nothing has been taught unless it has been learned.

 When it comes to effective teaching, the place to start is a mind shift.
 Your job is not to fill the kids’ heads with knowledge but to spark curiosity.
 According to recent research by the UC Davis Center for Neuroscience, once participants’ curiosity was aroused, they demonstrated better learning and retention of incidental and even boring material presented simultaneously.

-It appears that being in a curious state of mind changes the brain’s chemistry and also helps us learn and retain information we come across while in that state.
-So would it promote learning if we somehow linked multiplication tables to Star Wars starfighters?
-No. According to learning researcher Daniel Willingham, it doesn’t work.
-When teachers make study material relevant to student interests, it makes students think about their interests and not pay attention to the lesson.
+It appears that being in a curious state of mind changes the brain’s chemistry and also helps us learn and retain even incidental information we come across while in that state.
+But be careful, according to learning researcher Daniel Willingham, bringing up Star Wars while learning multiplication tables might lead students to start daydreaming about piloting a starfighter instead of paying attention to the lesson.

 The answer from cognitive science is straightforward: start with a question.
 Daniel Willingham puts it this way: “The material I want students to learn is actually the answer to a question.
 On its own, the answer is almost never interesting.
 But if you know the question, the answer may be quite interesting.”

 Yet there is a catch: how you deliver that answer is important.
 In his book Why Don’t Students Like School, Willingham states that the human mind seems to have a clear proclivity to understand and remember stories.
 Therefore, wise teachers structure lessons to include four elements of a good story: causality, conflict, character, and complications.

 Although most of us intuitively know that stories work, we are so concerned with getting to the answers that we don’t allow sufficient time to plan and tell a good story.
 “It is a miracle that curiosity survives formal education,” lamented Albert Einstein, but it doesn’t have to be this way.